Presenting the Probabilities of Different Effect Sizes: Towards a Better Understanding and Communication of Statistical Uncertainty: Introduction

-Motivated by these backgrounds, I propose presenting the uncertainty of statistically estimated causal effects, as the probabilities of different effect sizes.
-More specifically, it is the plot of a complementary cumulative distribution, where the probability is presented for an effect being greater than different effect sizes (here, ``greater'' is meant in absolute terms: a greater positive value than zero or some positive value, or a greater negative value than zero or some negative value).
-In this way, it is unnecessary for researchers to use any decision threshold for the ``significance,'' ``confidence,'' or ``credible'' level of uncertainty or for the effect size beyond which the effect is considered practically relevant.
-This means researchers can be agnostic about a decision threshold and a justification for that.
-In my approach, researchers play a role of an information provider and present different effect sizes and their associated probabilities as such.
-My approach applies regardless of the types of causal effect estimate (population average, sample average, individual, etc).
+I propose we utilize the posterior distribution of a causal effect, and present the probability of the effect being greater than different minimum effect sizes, by the plot of a complementary cumulative distribution (here, ``greater'' is meant in absolute terms: a greater positive value than zero or some positive value, or a greater negative value than zero or some negative value).
+In this way, it is unnecessary for researchers to use any decision threshold for the ``significance,'' ``confidence,'' or ``credible'' level of uncertainty, or for the effect size beyond which the effect is considered practically relevant \autocite{Gross2015, Kruschke2018a}.
+Researchers play the role of information providers and present different effect sizes and their associated probabilities as such.
+The approach is applicable regardless of the types of causal effect estimate (population average, sample average, individual, etc.).

-The positive implications of my approach can be summarized as follows.
-First, my approach could help social scientists avoid the dichotomy of significance vs. insignificance and present statistical uncertainty regarding causal effects as such: a step also recommended by \textcite{Gelman2017}.
-This could enable social scientists to better understand and communicate the continuous nature of the uncertainty of statistically estimated causal effects.
-I demonstrate this point by applying my approach to a previous social scientific study.

-Second, as a result of social scientists using my approach, decision makers could evaluate whether to use a treatment or not, in light of their own utility functions.
-The conventional thresholds such as $p<5\%$ could produce statistical \textit{in}significance for a treatment effect because of a small sample or effect size, even if the true effect were non-zero.
-Then, decision makers might believe it is evidence for no effect and therefore decide not to use the treatment.
-This would be a lost opportunity, however, if the probability of the beneficial treatment effect were actually high enough (if not as high as 95\%) for these decision makers to use the treatment and accept the risk of failure.